 Home

-I currently work at the University of Colorado Boulder’s Laboratory for Atmospheric and Space Physics as a mission systems engineer on proposal and Phase A payload projects.
-I was previously a scientist and engineer at Southwest Research Institute in Boulder working on MSL RAD and commercial lunar payloads.
+I currently work at the University of Colorado Boulder’s Laboratory for Atmospheric and Space Physics primarily as a mission systems and projects formulation engineer on proposals and Phase A payload projects; I also work as an instrument scientist on select mission teams.

 I received my interdisciplinary PhD in Exploration Systems Design from Arizona State University in Tempe.
 My PhD focused on nuclear instrumentation for measuring the geologic composition of planetary surfaces and included significant contributions to the NASA LunaH-Map mission team.
 I am a continued mission scientist on the LunaH-Map mission and performed the first analysis of its’ lunar flyby data.